MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/file-signing-reqs.md

 ## Next Steps

-To learn how to file sign an LSA plugin or UEFI firmware in the Hardware dashboard:
+To learn how to file sign an LSA plugin or UEFI firmware in the hardware dashboard:
 > [!div class="nextstepaction"]
 >[File sign an LSA plugin or UEFI firmware](file-signing-manage.md)